 The second independent source of data that we used to augment the peer proxy analysis was the Consultant's analysis of competitive market data relating to other applicable general industries.
-The Consultant specifically used the following surveys: the Consultant's executive compensation database; the Consultant's Top Management Compensation Survey and Mercer's Executive Compensation Survey.
+The Consultant specifically used the following surveys: the Consultant's executive compensation database and Mercer's Executive Compensation Survey.
 To obtain comparability based on company size, the Consultant's analysis either referenced a specific sample of comparably-sized companies or calibrated the pay of a broad sample of companies against company size.
-PolyOne did not select the companies that comprise any of these survey groups, and the component companies' identities were not a material factor in this analysis.
+PolyOne did not select the companies that comprise any of these survey groups, and the component companies' identities were not a factor in this analysis.

-Review of 2015 Named Executive Officer Compensation.
+Review of 2017 Named Executive Officer Compensation.
 Management and the Compensation Committee annually review the specific pay disclosures of our peer group and the broad-based survey data provided by the Consultant.
 Management uses this data to develop recommendations for the Compensation Committee's review regarding eligibility and award opportunities as well as performance measures and goals for our long-term and short-term incentive plans commencing in the following year.
-The Compensation Committee also considers this information when making compensation decisions and aligning each of the pay elements with our compensation objectives and relative market practices.
+The Compensation Committee also considers this information when making compensation decisions and aligning each of the pay elements with our compensation objectives.